iJustLeyxo/Vanitas/README.md

 Please note that some features are not available for all Minecraft Java Edition releases due to technical limitations.

-Even though some versions of Vanitas may work with certain Minecraft Java Edition snapshots, please note that support for snapshots is not planned.
+Even though some versions of Vanitas may work with certain Minecraft Java Edition snapshots, please note that support for snapshots is not intended.

-Vanitas will always be upated for the newest two major Minecraft Java Edition releases and all subreleases, aswell as specific long term supported versions.
+Vanitas will always be upated to the newest two major Minecraft Java Edition releases and all subreleases, aswell as specific long term supported versions.
 Other version compatibility might be added upon request and when deemed beneficial to the project.

 ### Mod Compatibility